-Latin Honors — cum laude, magna cum laude and summa cum laude — are awarded at graduation to bachelor's degree candidates who have achieved high scholastic performance and have competed at least 64 credits at Emmanuel College.
-Latin Honors are awarded based on a percentage of the graduating class of Arts & Science students as listed below:
+Latin Honors--cum laude, magna cum laude and summa cum laude--are awarded at graduation to bachelor's degree candidates who have achieved high scholastic performance and have competed at least 64 credits at Emmanuel College.
+Latin Honors are awarded based on a percentage of the graduating class as listed below:

 Kappa Gamma Pi

-Arts and Sciences students graduating from Emmanuel College who are within the top 10 percent of their class are eligible for Kappa Gamma Pi, the national honor society organized in 1927 for graduates of Catholic colleges in the United States.
+Arts and Sciences students graduating from Emmanuel College who have maintained a 3.5 cumulative grade point average for seven semesters and have demonstrated outstanding leadership and community service are eligible for membership in Kappa Gamma Pi, the national honor society organized in 1927 for graduates of Catholic colleges in the United States.

-Students who receive a grade point average of 3.5 in major courses and who fully complete a significant senior project, determined in consultation with the department, may graduate with distinction in the field of concentration.
+Students who receive a grade point average of 3.5 in major courses and who successfully complete and present in public a significant senior project, determined in consultation with the department, may graduate with distinction in the field of concentration.

 Distinction in the Field of Individualized Majors

 To receive distinction, a student completing an individualized major must earn a 3.5 average in all of the courses in the major program and complete a significant senior project, determined in consultation with the advisor.
 The project may be completed as part of a capstone course or culminating experience.
 The project must be approved for distinction by two faculty members representing different academic disciplines within the individualized major.
 Transfer students' qualification for honors is based on the grade point average achieved at Emmanuel College.